Frequently Asked Questions

 If I purchased the book version of a pattern will I still be able to view the tutorials or extra digital material related to that pattern?

 Unfortunately, no. The books and e-patterns are handled completely separately.
 The e-patterns are what I spend the most of my time on.
-The books are published by a separate company and are published only because I have received many requests from people to do so.
+The books are published by a separate company.

 Why isn't there a PDF version of your free patterns?